 Know That Some Pool Chemicals Can Irritate Cats

-If your cat is particularly clever and finds a way to constantly escape, a water-detecting collar will alert you if she accidentally slips into the pool.
+If your cat is particularly clever and finds a way to constantly escape, a water-detecting collar will alert you if they accidentally slip into the pool.
 When these types of collars get wet, they send out a sound to alert you.

-Be Sure To Dry Your Cat’s Ears If She Does Go For A Dip
+Dry Your Cat’s Ears If They Go For A Dip

 If your cat is secure being in the pool–while you are always supervising, of course–it is important to make sure their eyes are nice and dry once they get out.

 Just like with human swimmers, bacteria can start to grow in your kitty’s ear and cause a nasty ear infection.
 Have some towels on standby just in case.

 Do you have any other tips for keeping cats safe around the pool?
 How do you make sure your kitty doesn’t get hurt around the water?
 Let us know in the comments below!